nevermined-io/app_docs/docs/tutorials/05-register-webservice.md

 ![Publisher dashboard page](../images/tutorials/11_Publisher_Dashboard_no_balance.png)<br/>

-Click on the web service to see more detailed information, including the on-chain provenance info and a Buy Now section.
+Click on the web service to go the Asset Detail page.

-You can share this link with anyone interested in buying a subscription to your AI.
+Share this URL with potential buyers.
+They can use the 'Buy Now' button to purchase directly from you.
+In addition, people can also automatically discover your AI web service in the Nevermined Marketplace.

 ![New web service details page](../images/tutorials/12_Service_details.png)